 hello → 5891b5b522d5df086d0ff0b110fbd9d21bb4fc7163af34d08286a2e846f6be03

-But there’s no function to unwrap the hash directly:
+But there’s no function to reverse a hash:

 084c799cd551dd1d8d5c5f9a5d593b2e931f5e36122ee5c793c1d08a19839cc0 → ???

 To find out what’s hidden behind the hash we have to try all possibilities: